-We’re on track for a new public park at the border of Woodside and Sunnyside.
+We’re on track for a public garden park at the border of Woodside and Sunnyside.

-Since 2009, dedicated neighbors have worked together in a variety of ways to save the parkland at 39th Avenue and 50th Street and create a garden environment that’s open to the public.
+Since 2009, dedicated neighbors have worked together in a variety of ways to save the parkland at 39th Avenue and 50th Street and create a green environment that’s open to the public.
 Through 2012, we sought private funds to buy and create a garden park, establishing a wide consensus (for example, see here).
 In 2013, we defended against a proposal to develop the property, winning a unanimous decision at the Landmarks Preservation Commission.
-In 2016, Councilman Jimmy Van Bramer secured capital funding through the City Council for a sale to the Parks Department.
-The acquisition process is now under way, with Community Board 2 in unanimous support of a City park on the site.
-If successful, this park will provide a marvelous addition of green space that is desperately in demand in Western Queens.
+In 2016, the New York City Council allocated capital funds for an acquisition by the City's Parks Department.
+The acquisition process is now complete, with Community Board 2 having twice expressed unanimous support of a passive garden park on the site.
+If successful, this park will provide a marvelous addition of green space that is so much in demand in Western Queens.

 This corner lot has special resonance within the Sunnyside Gardens Historic District.
 The land was purchased by the City Housing Corporation in 1924 when principal architect Clarence S. Stein and his colleagues began to design Sunnyside Gardens.
 Completing the planned community in 1928, City Housing sold the property to Phipps Houses, which built Phipps Garden Apartments, where Clarence Stein was again the architect.
 This site was designed as Stein completed work for Phipps in 1935, and its two historic park buildings survive as witnesses.
 Stein's landscape architect was Marjorie Sewell Cautley, and the "Cautley Grove" of mature oak trees graces the 39th Avenue length of the site.

-We are currently in the midst of a series of public hearings, and you can help.
-E-mail us at neighborhood@SunnysideGardens.us, and we'll keep you informed of our Friends movement.
-Then take some time to view other photos of the historic playground on our History page.
+You, too, can help.
+E-mail us at Neighborhood@SunnysideGardens.us, and we'll keep you informed of our Friends movement.
+Then take some time to view other photos of the historic outdoor nursery on our History page.

-Below, in August 2016, our Friends group staged our first rummage rally at the site, enhancing public awareness and enlisting dozens of new park supporters.
-Photos by Erin Williams, courtesy of Jeremy Ritz-Totten.
-Bottom, on a V.I.P. occasion, visiting U.S. Congressman Joseph Crowley is welcomed by City Councilman Jimmy Van Bramer, Assemblywoman Marge Markey, and generations of park hopefuls.
-Photo by Matt Wallace.
+Below, in August 2016, our Friends group staged our first Rummage Rally at the site, enhancing public awareness and enlisting dozens of new park supporters.
+Photos by Erin Williams, courtesy of Jeremy Ritz.

 by the Sunnyside Gardens Preservation Alliance